 Treating AI like a collaborator instead of a replacement will make it easier to claim ownership and sell your music safely.

-Work with BrewerLong
+Get Started with BrewerLong

 As a creator or artist in today’s complicated world, you are likely asking, Is AI music copyrighted, and is it legal to sell?
 We can help you answer those questions.
 Whether composing with AI tools or protecting your original work, BrewerLong can guide you through the legal process and help safeguard your rights.